Welcome to Cork cruise port (Cobh, Ireland)!

 How to Get to Blarney Castle from Cobh and Cork?

-Cobh Heritage Center is located 25 km (15..5 mi) from Blarney Castle.
+- From Cobh – Cobh Heritage Center is located 25 km (15..5 mi) from Blarney Castle.
 The easiest way to get here is on an organized shore excursion so you don’t need to worry about transportation and entrance fees.
 If you wish to explore it on your own, you will need to take the train to Cork and then switch it over to bus 215.
-Check the train timetables on https://www.transportforireland.ie/
+Check the train timetables at https://www.transportforireland.ie/.

 - Charles Fort, a star-shaped 17th-century fort also known as the “new Fort” is located a few minutes drive from Kinsale.
 This imposing military fortress served as a British Army base until Irish Independence in 1921.